lawolff1702/EVO/README.md

 - **Accessibility concerns**: Users without a CS or ML background may be excluded from benefiting if we do not provide explanations, visualizations, or clear documentation.

+### Will the world be a better place because of our project?

+Like any research project, We believe it will,  based on the following two assumptions:

+1. **Evolutionary algorithms can improve ML outcomes** where traditional methods struggle, for example, optimizing non-differentiable objectives or discovering symbolic models with interpretable structure.

+2. **Making ML more interpretable and nature-inspired** through evolutionary design can broaden understanding and interest in ML, particularly for learners and researchers from non-traditional or interdisciplinary backgrounds.
+In ML, we care more about how the model makes decisions rather than the correctness of these decisions to make sure we can reliably deploy it in scenarios where accountability is required.

+### Addressing potential algorithmic bias

+If we use datasets for medical classification:

+- We will examine the **demographic distribution** of the dataset and document any potential imbalance (e.g., race, gender, age).
+- We will report metrics beyond accuracy, including **false positives and false negatives**, especially in medical contexts where misclassification can have serious consequences.

 ### Tentative Timeline